 But my baby isn’t happy in their Caboo/stretchy wrap, they are nosy and want to be able to see and only forward facing will let them do this.
 I completely get this, the vast majority of parents coming to me considering forward facing are those whose babies are starting to grow out of the Caboo or Stretchy wrap.
 As I have discussed at length before both the Caboo and stretchy wraps are amazing for newborns, but parents often feel ready to move onto something else when babies leave the 4th trimester and go through that huge developmental leap where there are sleeping less and more interested in the surrounding world.
 These slings are pretty confining, they are like swaddling, so it not a big surprise that babies might grow out of them developmentally around the same time they grow out of swaddling.
 However, please don’t mistake this restlessness in a stretchy wrap or Caboo – where the sides of the sling come up high close to baby’s face – to mean your baby particularly wants or need to forward face.
 Instead swapping baby to a carrier where the fabric doesn’t pass beyond the top of the shoulder blades – giving baby the freedom to turn their head this way and that unfettered – is usually more than enough to cure this new-found restlessness in slings.

 Its also worth noting that forward facing is not the only alternative for a nosy baby.
 Most slings and carriers also offer positions on the carers hip or back.
-In general, for a buckle carrier, the hip position can be used once baby has good head control.
+In general, for a buckle carrier, the hip position can be used once baby has good head control (video of how to do it can be found here).
 From here baby can see outward and get just as good a view of the world as they would forward facing, but they can also see the parents face for social referencing.
 They can easily tuck in towards the parent when they start to become tired and naturally fall asleep, and they are fully supported in a very ergonomic position.
 Its also possible to wear a younger baby on the hip in a ring sling or woven wrap or even a stretchy wrap, provided that the sling is worn in a way that supports the baby’s neck.
 Often a muslin rolled into the wrap or sling is perfect for this – providing support behind the babies neck but still allowing them to move and be as nosy as they like!

 It is also worth considering how long the forward facing phase lasts for.
 As discussed above, babies can be worn forward facing once they have excellent neck and upper torso strength.
 This is typically around 4 months (although this can vary a lot, anywhere from 3 months to 6 depending on the individual child).
 Interestingly, around 8-10 months most babies seem to grow out of forward facing.
 They are less interested and/or equally happy or even more happy in a inward facing carry.
 Also around this time they get a lot heavier and the extra strain of forward facing starts to become too heavy for the parent.
 Consequently, this is also often when parents start thinking about switching over to back carrying instead.
 So the forward facing carrying phase is actually pretty short, typically only 4 to 5 months.
 When you consider the majority of forward facing carriers are designed to be used from birth all the way to 2 or even 3 years old – the forward facing phase is only actually quite a small percentage of the total life of a carrier.

 Finally its worth considering cost and your budget.
 Generally speaking you’ll pay a premium for forward facing.
 So its worth weighing all the information above up and decide how much you might use the forward facing position and how much it is worth to you.
 How much are we talking?
-Depends on which carriers but for example the new Ergo Omni 360 is £155 verses the Ergo Adapt (which does not offer forward facing but is a very similar carrier to the Omni in every other way) at £110.
-So in this case the ability to face forward is costing £45.
-Most forward facing carriers are around the £120-£150 mark.
-While carriers lacking this function (but offering all the other positions, and a great many other features etc) are typically in the £75-100 region.
-The exceptions to this are the Izmi priced at £75 and the Beco Gemini at £99… but these are a fair bit smaller than other forward facing carriers such as the Ergo 360s, the Lillebaby Complete, the Beco 8, the Mountain buggy Juno etc etc and thus while they do cost less they are unlikely to last your baby quite as long.
+Depends on which carriers but for example the Ergo Omni Breeze is £175 verses the Ergo Adapt (which does not offer forward facing but is a very similar carrier to the Omni in every other way) at £120.
+So in this case the ability to face forward is costing £55.
+Most forward facing carriers are around the £150-£200 mark.
+While carriers lacking this function (but offering all the other positions, and a great many other features etc) are typically in the £90-130 region.
+The exceptions to this are the Izmi priced at £80 and the Beco Gemini at £105… but these are a fair bit smaller than other forward facing carriers such as the Ergo Omni carriers, the Tula Explore, the Lillebaby Complete, the Beco 8, the Mountain buggy Juno etc etc and thus while they do cost less they are unlikely to last your baby quite as long.
 Deciding on whether its “worth it” or not is really a personal choice and depends a good deal on the personal preferences of both you and your child!
 This can be where hiring a carrier for a couple of weeks and trying it out in your normal day to day life can really help.
 I’ve had parents who’ve tried it out and decided that forward facing is a position they really love and use frequently and likewise I’ve had parents that to their surprise have found that they barely used the forward facing position.
 For the latter group many went on to choose another carrier that didn’t offer the forward facing position and saved themselves a good deal of money.
 While those in the former group invariably were able to happily go and spend the extra money safe it the knowledge that it would be worth it for them.